codewars/docs/content/authoring/kata/floating-point.md

 }
 ```

 Can you see where the problem is?
-Even though `a`, `b`, and final result are guaranteed to be less than `Number.MAX_SAFE_INTEGER`, the intermediate value of `a * b` can overflow, resulting in an incorrect result being returned.
+Even though `a`, `b`, and the final result are guaranteed to be less than `Number.MAX_SAFE_INTEGER`, the intermediate value of `a * b` can overflow, resulting in an incorrect result being returned.
 Now the reference solution has a bug!

 You need to make sure that your reference solution is correct and can handle all test inputs which will be generated and fed to it.
 Otherwise, the correctness of tests depends on the random number generator, and some valid solutions may fail the tests in an unpredictable manner.